joelgetaction/expo/packages/unimodules-camera-interface/README.md

-# expo-camera-interface
+# unimodules-camera-interface

-expo-camera interface package.
+An interface package for camera.

 # Installation